Olex2/Olex2Manual/Sucrose/refinement.md

 	>OLEX2 If you select some hydrogen atoms and use the Delete All H button I_KILLH  or type `CODE kill $H` in the command-line, only the selected atoms will be deleted.

 >The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions; these are normally expressed as geometrical constraints on the X-H distances and/or H-X-(X neighbour(s)) angles depending on the pivot atom type and isotropic temperature factors being a fraction of that of the pivot atom.
 From X-ray data hydrogen atoms are only refined isotropically as there are insufficient data to refine them anisotropically.
-Make the Q-peaks visible again by clicking the Q icon in Toolbox Work (or CTRL+Q).
+Make the Q-peaks visible again by clicking the Q icon I_Q in Toolbox Work (or CTRL+Q).

 14. In Toolbox Work clicking on the H square cycles through show H / show H with H-bonding interactions / hide H (alternatively use CTRL+H).
 Stop at show H with hydrogen bonding interactions.